Builder Score

 4. Multiplier

-In the Builder Score we use a multiplier to automatically convert the numerical value of a Data Point into a score, measured in "points".
+In the Builder Score, we use multipliers to convert the numerical value of a Data Point into a score measured in "points."
+These multipliers help standardize very different scales of Data Point values into a consistent scoring system.

 Builder Score is still experimental, so expect regular updates to its scoring formula.